 School districts started preparing their 2024-25 and 2025-26 child care capital plans using the expanded Capital Asset Planning System (CAPS) on April 8, 2024.

-The 2024-25 Call for Submission is now closed.
+The 2024-25 and 2025-26 Calls for Submission are now closed.
 The ministry will review requests, select projects and notify school districts if they have been selected to move forward.
 Unsuccessful applicants will also be notified.

 All funding recipients, including those from previous years, use the forms outlined in this section.